 The finished robot, called REV-1, debuted on July 10, 2019 at TechCrunch Mobility.
 It's being tested on the streets of Ann Arbor this summer, with regular delivery service planned for later this year.

 "Refraction hired DISHER because of my previous work in my personal portfolio that was similar to their project," Kauranen said.
-Indeed, his futuristic style (think Bladerunner-meets-Back to the Future) is equal parts cool and accessible—perfect for a robot meant to hold space on a roadway and appeal to people who are supposed to meet and exchange with it on a daily basis.
+Indeed, his futuristic style (think "Bladerunner" meets "Back to the Future") is equal parts cool and accessible.
+Its a perfect combination for a traveling robot meant to hold space on a roadway and appeal to people who are supposed to meet and exchange with it on a daily basis.

 Visit Kauranen's online portfolio to see his design intent through launch.